mnlazs/game/README.md

 ```

-11.A list of explosion images is loaded into the explosion_anim variable.
+11. A list of explosion images is loaded into the explosion_anim variable.
 ```
 explosion_anim = []
 for i in range(9):